 - #SCANmember @DundeeCeramics have a vacancy for a Studio Member now available.
 Access is 24/7, and these units prov… https://t.co/H9GHInJ9Pe

 Browse content by theme:

-Experienced in commissioning and delivery-planning for art in the public realm working with architects, developers and public sector clients, in 2017 Sarah was invited onto the selection panel for a new series of sculptures as part of a major London-wide infrastructure project.
+Experienced in commissioning and delivery-planning for art in the public realm working with architects, developers and public sector clients, in 2017 Sarah was on the selection panel for a new series of sculptures as part of a major London-wide infrastructure project.

-Sarah worked with Arup from 2006 consulting on communications at Global Board-level, then proposed and became the engineering firm’s Artist Inhouse working on a portfolio of projects, (2011-13).
+Sarah worked with Arup from 2006 consulting on communications at Global Board-level, then proposed and became the engineering firm’s first ever Artist Inhouse working on a portfolio of projects, (2011-13).
 Having collaborated with Sir John Sorrell to develop the concept for a series of creative nights, Sarah was its founder, working with teams worldwide to stage The Penguin Pool.
-She oversaw its rollout in Beijing, Cape Town, Dublin, Hong Kong, London, Manchester, Melbourne, Milan, New York, San Francisco, Shanghai, Singapore, Sydney & Toronto (23 events sequentially across 21 months).
+She oversaw rollout in Beijing, Cape Town, Dublin, Hong Kong, London, Manchester, Melbourne, Milan, New York, San Francisco, Shanghai, Singapore, Sydney & Toronto (23 live events sequentially during 21 months).

 Kudirka (née Davenport) holds BA hons Fine Art (1990) and MA in Sculpture Studies (1991) from The University of Leeds, where she was also awarded The Passey Prize In Art.
-Funded by the Henry Moore Sculpture Trust in 1992 she researched the catalogue raisonné of Austin Wright (1911-97), published in J. Hamilton’s monograph Lund Humphries / The Henry Moore Foundation, 1994.
+Funded by the Henry Moore Sculpture Trust, she researched the catalogue raisonné of Austin Wright (1911-97), which was subsequently published in Hamilton, J.’s monograph on the sculptor, Lund Humphries / The Henry Moore Foundation, 1994.

-Sarah is partially deaf but does not regard herself as a disabled artist.
+Sarah is partially deaf but does not identify as a disabled artist.